18th October 2016

 When was the last time a dentist examined your mouth?
 Be honest!
-National Smile Month announced that letting routine dental check ups slide is not rare.
-25% of adults confessed to not having visited the dentist for number of years, yet an oral examination can tell your dentist, or your doctor, a lot about the state of your health.
+National Smile Month announced that letting routine dental checkups slide is not rare.
+25% of adults confessed to not having visited the dentist for a number of years, yet an oral examination can tell your dentist, or your doctor, a lot about the state of your health.
 You might also find it interesting to learn, that poor oral health can have grave consequences for your general health.
 If you’re in Southwest London, you’re welcome to join the Crescent Lodge Dental practice.

 It’s important to get rid of plaque

 Plaque is a bacterial film that covers your teeth and left unchecked can cause gum disease, tooth decay and worse.
-In its more advanced stages, gum disease caused by unremoved plaque, has been linked to cardiovascular disease, diabetes and low-birth-weight babies, amongst other things.
+In its more advanced stages, gum disease caused by unremoved plaque has been linked to cardiovascular disease, diabetes and low-birth-weight babies, amongst other things.

-The bacteria in the mouth is thought to cause inflammation, which can then lead to blood clots and blocked arteries; a very serious health condition which can threaten your very existence.
+The bacteria in the mouth is thought to cause inflammation, which can then lead to blood clots and blocked arteries; a very serious health condition that can threaten your very existence.
 This can possibly be avoided by having simple regular check-ups with your dentist!

-Of course, we are talking about an extreme case of plaque build up here, when we speak about heart disease, but there are plenty of more treatable, but very frustrating conditions, that can arise from letting plaque deposits build up.
+Of course, we are talking about an extreme case of plaque build-up here, when we speak about heart disease, but there are plenty of more treatable, but very frustrating conditions, that can arise from letting plaque deposits build up.
 Here are a few of the most common:

 – Bad breath: Do people turn away from you when you speak?
 Do you suspect you have bad breath, but you’re not sure?
 Why not test yourself.
 Floss your teeth and sniff the floss once you’ve removed it from your mouth.
 This should give you an indication of how your mouth smells.